 DeGray Lake Resort State Park

 DeGray Lake Resort State Park is Arkansas’s only resort state park.
 Located near Bismarck, Arkansas, in the foothills of the Ouachita Mountains and nestled along the north shore of 13,800-acre DeGray Lake, the park offers 113 campsites with water and electric hookups.
 Some of the campsites are on the lake shore and others are in the woods.
-You can even rent a "Yurt," which has almost everything you need, including electricity.
+You can even rent a permanent tent-like yurt, which has almost everything you need, including electricity.

 Mount Magazine State Park

 Mount Magazine, rising 2,753 feet above sea level, is the highest point in the state.
-Besides great hikes and even hang gliding opportunities, there's lots of wildlife watching at mount magazine.
+Besides great hikes and even hang gliding opportunities, there are a lot of wildlife watching opportunities in Mount Magazine State Park.
 It's one of the places in the state that is home to black bears.
 While relatively rare, Mount Magazine has one of the densest populations in Arkansas.

 The Buffalo National River

-The most popular thing to do on the Buffalo is a float trip.
+The most popular thing to do on the Buffalo River is a float trip.
 The river runs for 135 miles along the southern region of the Ozarks.
-You can rent float equipment along the river.
-You can also fish, hike, swim and wildlife watch there.
+You can rent float equipment along the river as well as fish, hike, swim, and wildlife watch there.

-The Lost Valley campsite is highly recommended.
-The campground is only average, but the views on the trails around the campsite are magical.
-The Lost Valley trail will take you past waterfalls, a cascading creek, cliffs, a large bluff shelter, a natural bridge and lots of wildlife and plant life.
-It ends in a great little cave.
+The Lost Valley campsite, located between Boxley and Ponca, is a favorite among campers for its views.
+The trails take you past beautiful waterfalls, a cascading creek, cliffs, a large bluff shelter, a natural bridge and lots of flora and fauna.
+The trail ends at a cave.
 The hike is mostly easy, but the last portion is a bit steep.
 The area is known for its elk sightings.

 Charlton in the Ouachita National Forest

-At Charlton, they have "crystal clear" waters to swim in, picnic ares and fishing.
+Charlton has crystal clear waters for swimming, picnic areas, and fishing.
 It's located along Walnut Creek in the heart of the Ouachita National Forest.
-Their is a native stone dam that forms a swimming area with a grassy beach.
+There is a native stone dam that forms a swimming area with a grassy beach.

-If you like the hike, the sites are located close to the Lake Ouachita Vista Trail or the Ouachita National Recreation Trail.
-For bikers the Womble Trail is also close by, which is highly regarded as a biking trail.
+If you like to hike, the campsites are located close to the Lake Ouachita Vista Trail or the Ouachita National Recreation Trail.
+For bikers, the Womble Trail nearby is a highly regarded biking trail.

 Greers Ferry Lake

 Choctaw is a popular campsite for families.
-It overlooks the lake and has 2 boat ramps and a swimming area.
+It overlooks the lake and has two boat ramps and a swimming area.
 The recreation area has 30 picnic sites/grills.
 Another site, the Sugar Loaf Mountain recreation area boasts some of the best views you can find.Continue to 9 of 23 below.

 Maumelle Park is the only public campground in Little Rock.
-It features a fishing pier, playground, showers and flush toilets, 129 camping spaces with water and electricity, a boat ramp, and a day-use picnic area.
+It features a fishing pier, playground, showers, flush toilets, 129 reservable camping spaces with water and electricity, a boat ramp, and a day-use picnic area.

-Maumelle Park (map) is a fun, close to home getaway.
-The campsites are average, but it's proximity to Little Rock make it a great choice for families from the city who are on a budget.
+Maumelle Park can be a fun, close-to-home getaway.
+Its proximity to Little Rock makes it a great choice for families from the city who are on a budget or short on time.

 The Ozark National Forest